 - separation distances between stockpiles to minimise fire spreading.

 Since July 2017 until completion on September 2020, the Taskforce conducted 993 inspections at 231 sites of very high interest that require ongoing monitoring and engagement, issuing 1328 notices and 65 sanctions.
 These sites presented the greatest risk to human health and the environment.

 An interim report was delivered to the Minister for Energy, Environment and Climate Change in December 2017.

 While some operators are at best practice, the audit program identified that the resource recovery sector was generally poorly prepared and ill-equipped when it comes to managing fire risks at their facilities.
-Issues were identified at most inspected sites, ranging from minor housekeeping matters to major failings in the management of the stockpiled materials and are now subject to regulatory action.
+Issues were identified at most inspected sites, ranging from minor housekeeping matters to major failings in the management of the stockpiled materials and were subject to regulatory action.